 Where: Karlsplatz, 1040

 Located on the border of the 1st and 4th district, is the beloved public space – an intersection of streets, with islands in between hosting a park, cafes, a gallery, a community garden and an impressive looking church – known as Karlsplatz.
-During summer, you’ll find plenty of cool open air events happening here, such as the Popfest, or the open air cinema, Kaleidoskop.
+During summer, you’ll usually find plenty of cool open air events happening here, such as the Popfest, or the open air cinema, Kaleidoskop.
 During winter, the Art Advent Market at Karlsplatz stands out from the crowd of Christmas markets in Vienna.
 In between all of these events, people love just hanging out this public space, especially around the pond in front of the ‘Karlskirche’ church.

 This is one of the most instagrammed churches in the city which is located in a pleasant park, known as Resselpark.